 - Noisemakers or horns

-- Stadium seats exceeding 18 inches or with arms
+- Stadium seats wider than 18 inches or with arms

 - Weapons of any kind

-- Others items in the judgment of speedway management or security staff which pose a safety hazard or diminish the enjoyment of the event by other patrons
+Other items in the judgment of speedway management or security staff which pose a safety hazard or diminish the enjoyment of the event by other patrons are also prohibited.